 |Fall Term||July 15|

 |Spring Term||October 15|

 |Summer Term||March 15|

-Processing time for the Free Application for Federal Student Aid (FAFSA) by the federal processor is about two weeks.
+Processing time for the Free Application for Federal Student Aid (FAFSA) by the federal processor is about one week.
 SFA must have the results of your FAFSA, in addition to any required verification documents, by these deadlines.